rcazzara/seldovia/_people/Giles_Helen_Laisure.md

-When you got to the top of the stairs, you made a sharp right turn down a long hall, where the slpe of the roof met with the floor and you had to stoop as you walked so you wouldn’t hit your head.
+When you got to the top of the stairs, you made a sharp right turn down a long hall, where the slpe of the roof met with the floor and you had to stoop as you walked so you wouldnâ€™t hit your head.
 This area was loaded with old steamer trunks full of ancient clothes, discarded fishing gear, broken furniture and a wealth of neat junk for the active imagination of a young girl.